Dnakitare/atproto-mention-tracker/README.md

   - Email
   - Slack
   - In-app notifications
+- Structured logging for better debugging and monitoring
+- Redis caching for improved performance

 ## Requirements

 - PHP 8.1 or higher
 - Laravel 10.x
 - MySQL 8.0 or higher
+- Redis
 - Composer
 - Node.js and npm (for frontend assets)